erikrose/blessings/README.rst

     not a terminal.
   * Added the ``is_a_tty`` attribute for telling whether the output stream is a terminal.
-  * Added sugar for the remaining simple formatting capabilities.
+  * Added sugar for the remaining interesting string capabilities.
   * Let ``location()`` operate on just an x *or* y coordinate.

 1.0